Guide to the top 20 QA metrics that matter

 Progressively low defect age is a powerful indicator of a QA team’s maturation.
 It means bugs take less time to fix with every test cycle.

-Derived as a percentage, this number indicates the efficacy of test cases in detected bugs.
+Derived as a percentage, this number indicates the efficacy of test cases in detecting bugs.
 In other words, how many test cases executed by your QA team have successfully identified bugs in a single test cycle?

 The formula is simple: